Number 1 Crush

-In 1996, Nellee Hooper and Marius de Vries remixed "#1 Crush" for the soundtrack to Baz Luhrmann's modernised Romeo + Juliet film adaptation.
+In 1996, Nellee Hooper and Marius de Vries remixed "#1 Crush" for the soundtrack to Baz Luhrmann's film Romeo + Juliet.
 In addition to downplaying the guitars and reworking the percussion and synth elements of the song, Hooper added a distorted vocal sample from Madonna's 1995 single "Bedtime Story".
-The remix of "#1 Crush" was released in March 1997 and went to number one on the Billboard Modern Rock Tracks chart, where it stayed for four weeks, and is Garbage's sole number-one entry on any US singles chart. "#1 Crush" was the first of two hit singles from the Romeo + Juliet soundtrack.
+The remix of "#1 Crush" was released in March 1997 and went to number one on the Billboard Modern Rock Tracks chart, where it stayed for four weeks.

-Song information
+Composition and release

 "#1 Crush" was written and recorded between March 1994 and May 1995 during sessions between band members Duke Erikson, Shirley Manson, Steve Marker and Butch Vig in either Marker's basement recording studio or at their own Smart Studios in Madison.
-Manson was concerned that listeners wouldn't realise that the song was about a stalker: "It's about somebody who wasn't quite right.
-The song however were slightly autobiographical.
-Everybody's felt obsessive about something or somebody in their life.
-I've felt crazy about somebody before," she explained, "That feeling - usually when you've split up with somebody - when you're absolutely obsessed with what they are doing.
-It's all to do with being pathetic". "#1 Crush" was slated for inclusion on Garbage, until Almo Sounds co-founder Jerry Moss called his label manager worried that the song might end up "a suicide note".
-Garbage themselves didn't think the song was particularly strong, Erikson remembering "the lyrics were a bit over the top".
+Manson was concerned that listeners wouldn't realise that the song is about a stalker: "It's about somebody who wasn't quite right.
+The song however [was] slightly autobiography.
+Everybody's felt obsessive about something or somebody in their life". "#1 Crush" was slated for inclusion on the band's debut album, Garbage, until Almo Sounds co-founder Jerry Moss called his label manager worried that the song might end up "a suicide note".
+The band didn't think the song was particularly problematic.
+Erikson said "the lyrics were a bit over the top".
 Reflecting on the lyrics, Manson felt, "All real love is a form of obsession.
 If you love someone more than anything else, that degree of exclusivity requires an abnormal amount of passion and care.
-And that can be positive," contrasting with the protagonist of "#1 Crush, "It's just that keeping it short of unhealthy, short of violence, really requires a bit of moderation.
-You can't let something like that take over all of your thought processes".
+And that can be positive," contrasting with the protagonist of "#1 Crush.
 Butch Vig later described "#1 Crush" as "disturbing".

 In August 1995, "#1 Crush" was released on the b-side of Garbage's singles "Vow" (in Europe, South Africa and Australasia) and "Subhuman" (in the United Kingdom).
 Both "Subhuman" and "#1 Crush" were included as bonus tracks on the Japanese release of Garbage (titled G in Japan).